Realistic quantum network simulation for experimental BBM92 key distribution: Parameter estimation from experimental data

 Theoretical and simulated models for BBM92 key rates and QBERs also require an estimate of detection resolution.
 Detection resolution for each detector pair during setup calibration is estimated as the average FWHM of each $g^{(2)}$ corresponding to detector pairings between Alice and Bob for matching bases and corresponding bits.
 In the case of more widely varying $g^{(2)}$ FWHMs between detector pairs, the simulation model can be easily modified to take these varying peak widths into account.

-The probability of error due to optical imperfections, $p_0$, is estimated as the experimentally calculated QBER at coincidence windows of 1 ns, where the ratio of accidental coincidences to true pair coincidences is negligible.
+The probability of error due to optical imperfections, $p_0$, is estimated as the experimentally calculated QBER using a coincidence window of 1 nanosecond, such that the ratio of accidental coincidences to true pair coincidences is negligible.
+This QBER is effectively a measurement of the entangled photon source and optical setup visibility, which is a visibility that incorporates quantum state errors due to any defects in the measurement optics and integrated source and due to any imperfections in the polarization drift compensation.
+This estimate of the source visibility is corroborated by independently taken visibility measurements of the entire optical setup, including the entangled photon source and the measurement optics.